WesSouza/lgtv-ip-control/README.md

 This is not provided by LG, and it is not a complete implementation for every TV model.

-_Note: I wasn't able to implement deciphering of the messages sent back from the TV, so all commands are "send only"._

 **Requirements**

 - LG TV (tested on model OLED65B9PUA)